LoupVaillant/Monocypher-Handshake/DESIGN.md

     T2 = Poly1305(Chach20_stream(K2), Es || Er)
     T3 = Poly1305(Chach20_stream(K3), Es || Er || Chacha20(K2, Ls))

-(We use the first 32 bytes of the Chacha20 stream, with nonce 0.
-Note that the authentication of the second message is not authenticated. )
+(We use the first 32 bytes of the Chacha20 stream, with nonce 0.)

 The handshake aborts if the sender gets an invalid tag T2, or if the recipient gets an invalid tag T3.
 Otherwise, the handshake succeeds, and